playarising/arising/docs/core/Forge.md

 uint256[] _recipes
 ```

-Array to track all the forge recipes ids.
+Array to track all the forge recipes IDs.

 ### forges